National University of Study and Research in Law: History

 The university was formally inaugurated by the Chief Justice of Jharkhand High Court and Supreme Court Judge designate Justice Gyan Sudha Misra on 26 April 2010.
 The university is known for its highly competitive admissions, and has an acceptance rate of 0.132 %.
 It has an intake of around 132 students selected from a pool of around 100,000 students in its undergraduate law programme.

 Location

-The university is located on a 63.76-acre site at Kanke-Pithoria Road on the outskirts of Ranch, just ahead of Ranchi Institute of Neuro-Psychiatry & Allied Sciences and Birsa Agricultural University surrounded by Outer Ranchi Ring Road.
+The university is located on a 63.76-acre site at Kanke-Pithoria Road on the outskirts of Ranchi, just ahead of Ranchi Institute of Neuro-Psychiatry & Allied Sciences and Birsa Agricultural University surrounded by Outer Ranchi Ring Road.

 Academics

 The university has 2 semesters in an academic year.
 Each academic year a student has to undertake 3 CATs (Continuous Assessment Test) for each subject, consisting of announced tests as well as unannounced ones.
 The students are also required to undertake mandatory CRE (Court Room Exercises).
 The curriculum also includes a mandatory research paper from the first semester.